01 Feb 5 Ways Voice Technologies Can Address Your Warehouse Labor Shortage

 These mobile computing, scanning, and printing solutions integrate with warehouse management systems to help automate and accelerate fulfillment processes, creating cascading benefits in the distribution center.

-For example, by using our Voxware voice management suite (VMS) and Zebra mobile computers, scanners, and printers, companies are able to achieve 99.97% picking accuracy and 30% or higher productivity gains.
+For example, by using our Voxware voice management suite (VMS) and Zebra or Panasonic mobile computers, scanners, and printers, companies are able to achieve 99.97% picking accuracy and 30% or higher productivity gains.
 At a time of labor shortage, achieving this added productivity and performance with your current workforce is invaluable.

 2. Make warehouse work more attractive.